 The Green Energy Loan Fund (GELF)

 By leveraging US Department of Energy funds and through a collaborative contract, the DEP has been able to support low-interest loan financing for energy efficiency retrofits and the installation of energy conservation measures and high-performance energy systems in buildings throughout Pennsylvania.
 This financial tool, the Green Energy Loan Fund (GELF), is managed on behalf of the Commonwealth by the Reinvestment Fund (RF).
 As a revolving loan fund, the program has lent over $17 million to projects across Pennsylvania.
+For a quick view of the projects, take a look at the GELF map.
 To read more about the projects funded to date, take a look at the story map – maybe your project can be added to this map!

 There are four distinct categories of eligible energy conservation and efficiency improvements: